kesler20/draw-uml-backend/README.md

 - add the test generation script
 - adapt the new code implementations to the new requirements
 - improve the design doc generation by adding inheritance
+- add the lambda field default_factory on fields where the types are not builtins